‘The Walking Dead’ Season 7: Negan TV Portrayal From Comics Slack AMC Ratings?

 — The Walking Dead (@TheWalkingDead) February 15, 2017

-The ratings as a whole are still pretty good though, according to The Atlantic who cites Negan to be the catalyst of the show’s performance.
-There was a 40 percent slide in ratings during the course of season seven, but AMC is still keeping it rolling as there’s plenty of content that can be delved into from the Robert Kirkman creation.
+The ratings as a whole are still pretty good, though, according to the Atlantic, who cites Negan to be the catalyst of the show’s performance.
+There was a 40 percent slide in ratings during Season 7, but AMC is still keeping it rolling as there’s plenty of content that can be delved into from the Robert Kirkman creation.
 The Atlantic had mentioned Negan having been a “narrative drag” on the AMC TV show since his appearance in episode one of season seven.

 However, will there ever come a stopping point as some may not have the patience to further explore the universe of The Walking Dead?
 A niche fan base may still be highly into it, but some viewers have claimed the series tends to crawl along until their inevitable mid-season/season finales.
 It seems only at the juncture between series is when viewership may rise as there is a concern how this “Rise Up” movement against the Saviors will turn out.

-Jeffrey Dean Morgan had already announced he’ll be in The Walking Dead’s season eight and was pretty candid on that, according to US via The Howard Stern Show.
+Jeffrey Dean Morgan had already announced he’ll be in The Walking Dead’s season eight and was pretty candid on that, according to Us via The Howard Stern Show.

 “I know I will be on board for season 8.
 The next two, I’m really big in,” the Good Wife alum, 50, said.
 “I’m f**king heavy in those.”